 *Gian Carlos wrote, “An old Italian proverb says: ‘sole a finestrelle acqua a catinelle’.
 ‘Finestrelle’ are the ‘little windows’ between any two clouds.
 In Italian the whole expression is, as in many proverbs, elliptical.
 A possible translation would be something like:

 (When) the sun (shows) through little windows (between the clouds)

 Translated by Gian Carlo Macchi, Lisa Yannucci and Monique Palomares.

 Thanks so much Gian Carlo for your help!

 Image: Lila and Lisa

 This article was posted on Thursday, October 6th, 2011 at 11:56 am and is filed under Arts and Crafts, Countries & Cultures, Giovanni Pascoli, Illustrations, Italian, Italian Poems, Italy, Kids Drawings, Languages, Mama Lisa, Multilingual Poetry, Poetry, Poetry about the Weather, Poets, Rain, Recordings, Recordings of Poems, Seasonal, Weather.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply